MosesKaran7i/MosesKaran7i/README.md

-github profile markdown generator logo
-GitHub Profile README Generator
-Star this repo
-22480
-Fork on GitHub
-7379

-back to edit

-copy-markdown

-download markdown

-download backup

-markdown
 <h1 align="center">Hi 👋, I'm Moses Karani</h1>
-<h3 align="center">A passionate about using my skills and knowledge to maek a difference in the world.</h3>
+<h3 align="center">A passionate about using my skills and knowledge to make a difference in the world.I  am thriving on tackling complex problems and finding innovative solutions that not only meet the need of ours clients, but also have a positive impact on societu as whole.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=moseskaran7i&label=Profile%20views&color=0e75b6&style=flat" alt="moseskaran7i" /> </p>

 - 🔭 I’m currently working on [AWS](https://github/moseskara7i/AWS)

-- 🌱 I’m currently learning **AWS, KUbenertes, Docker**
+- 🌱 I’m currently learning **AWS, KUbenertes, Docker, AI/ML, IOT**

 - 📫 How to reach me **mosesjnr46466@gmail.com**